Photo Credit: AngelM

 - Copies of your passports,

 - Copy of utility bills showing both of your names and address.

 - Pre-nuptial agreement and/or divorce certificates/decree translated if it applies.

-I am experienced in assisting my clients from around the world in this process and will guide you through step-by-step, to make it as easy as possible on your end.
+I am experienced in assisting my clients from around the world in this process and will guide you through step-by-step, to make it as easy as possible on your end to get your Tahiti legal wedding paperwork sorted.
 I will also be there on the day to act as the translator (which is mandatory) during the ceremony (into English) and will be accompanied by another staff to act as your witnesses as well when needed.